tom-clik/clikpage/_notes/Image heights.md

 ### Fixed height of CS

-An easy solution is to apply a fixed height to the content section.
+The easiest solution is to apply a fixed height to the content section.
 This will automatically fit the image according to the object fit property.

-#### Implementation

-Images have a `max-height` of `100%`.
-With a fixed parent height this will work.
-Note that the surrounding "frame" div has to have `display:flex` to make this work[^frame].

-[^frame]: this is the simplest solution.
-Applying `height:100%` to the frame will have a very funny effect if the cs doesn't have a height.
-Most alternatives require some sort of check on whether there is a height on the cs itself.

-### Fill available space

-More useful is the functionality to fill the available space.
+The problem is we don't always know the height and usually want it to be whatever the height of the container is according to the page size.

+### "heightfix" property

 We define a property "heightfix" on the image.
 This will enable the following: